Creating Seamless Textures

 Step 1

 The initial steps are almost exactly the same as the previous raster example.
-Create a rectangle, take off any stroke, fill it with a linear gradient, use greenish yellow colored color stops, and change the angle to -90.
+Create a rectangle and remove and stroke.
+From the Gradient panel, fill it with a linear gradient using greenish yellow colored color stops, and change the angle to -90.

 Step 2